serraict/serraict.github.io/_posts/thoughts/2018-07-12-the-agilist.md

 Please do NOT return it to me.
 Just read it and pass it on.

 Did you enjoy reading it?
+Please let me know!

 While you're at it: consider supporting
 [The Agilist](http://theagilist.org/).